Jass2501/Jass2501/README.md

 ## 📚 Always learning:
 I enjoy learning independently, experimenting, and improving every day.
-I’m open to collaborating on simple projects or taking part in programming challenges.

 ## 😄A bit about me:
 I’m curious, persistent, and I truly enjoy the learning process.
 Even though I’m just starting out, I’m eager to grow and contribute to the development world.